|

 Solutions, for failing to produce the document of authorization on an insurance

 policy that had instalments deducted from the salary of an unsuspecting teacher.
+Monthly insurance premiums were deducted each month for a period of ten

 months from the salary of a widowed schoolteacher, Nohnlanhla Clara Khawula,